 Participants will leave the course with:

-- A natural and powerful connection between their Jewish identities and acting for justice;
+- A natural and powerful connection between their Jewish identities and acting for justice.

-- Behind the scenes stories from both iconic and lesser known organizing efforts
+- Behind the scenes stories from both iconic and lesser known organizing efforts.

-- An understanding of a community organizing model and how it can be used in a practical way to tackle issues, big and small, in their communities;
+- An understanding of a community organizing model and how it can be used in a practical way to tackle issues, big and small, in their communities.

-- An analysis of widening economic disparity, and insight into working across lines of race
+- An analysis of widening economic disparity, and insight into working across lines of race and class.

 - A set of peers from the course with a shared language and knowledge, who can, if they desire, work together to tackle issues they care about, even after the course!